[3.12] Necromantic Scribe - [Fun Playstyle] [6.5k Life] [5mil boss dps]

 Late game, our goal is a +2 HoA HUNTER + WARLORD amulet.

 To do this, you need to obtain two amulets.
 One Hunter influenced, and one warlord influenced.
 Make sure one of them is the final intended base type you intend to use (eg. Lapis, Agate etc).
 These amulets need to both be at least ilevel 82.
-This build can sometimes be a little short on intelligence, so consider using a Lapis or Agate amulet as a crafting base.

 Once you have done this and have your two amulets, make sure that the other mod on each item (if it's not a single mod magic item) is NOT a mod from the hunter or warlord influence pool.
 Check this at PoE DB.